 7. Worley Homestead

 The Worley Homestead was built in 1845.
-A few years ago it operated as a historic bed & breakfast, but now it is a private residence (so be sure to give them and the ghosts their space).
+Years ago it operated as a historic bed & breakfast, but now it is a private residence (so be sure to give them and the ghosts their space).

 When it was operating as a B&B, a photo taken for their marketing turned up a concerning image: in one of the rooms, there appeared to be a man laying on the bed.